Miles Nxbxdy - Manic Vol. 1 Short Film

 We spent six months on pre-production which included formalizing Miles’ creative into a narrative/shooting script, location scouting, mood-boarding, and the creation of our production bible (which was built primarily in Slides and Airtable).

 The core documents we relied on for production included a Shot List and Storyboard hybrid, an in-depth production schedule that featured scenes, locations, time of day, interior/exterior, cast needed, crew needed, and status.
-Additionally there was also cast and production/crew call sheets that provided integral information for shoot days.
+Additionally there was also cast and crew call sheets that provided integral information for shoot days circulated to everyone involved in advance.

 Examples: call sheets and production info sheets for cast and crew